tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/PITCHME.md

 @div[text-left]

-Alice, Bob and Carol follow the protocol until they have all their information set up, ready and stored in their wallets.
+Alice, Bob and Carol follow the protocol until they have all their information set up, ready and stored in their wallets:

 @divend

+<div class="LineHeight20per"> <br></div>

 | #    | Blinding<br />Factor                                         | Vectors of <br />Comm.                                 | Alice's <br />Shards                                         | Bob's <br />Shards                                           | Carol's <br />Shards                                         |
 | ---- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |